aPalermooo/CSC565-Program1/README.md

 #### Exit Server
 To exit the server, you must send a manual keyboard interrupt (Ctrl+C) or kill the process using a command such as kill -9

+## Sample Output

+Sample input and output are contained in the sample directory

+These sample inputs and outputs were generated using localhost on the Missouri State University lovelace server

 ## Protocol Description

 The custom protocol designed to facilitate the data transfer between client and server is contained in the Message.py file in the share folder